oceanbase/spark-connector-oceanbase/docs/spark-connector-oceanbase.md

 - This Connector is implemented based on [JDBC To Other Databases](https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html).
   - For more configuration items, see: [JDBC To Other Databases#Data Source Option](https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html#data-source-option)
 - Support OceanBase MySQL and Oracle modes:
-  - For NySQL mode, you need to add the `MySQL Connector/J` driver to Spark's CLASSPATH
+  - For MySQL mode, you need to add the `MySQL Connector/J` driver to Spark's CLASSPATH
   - For Oracle mode, you need to add the `OceanBase Connector/J` driver to Spark's CLASSPATH